background

 The equity investors that contribute capital to the startup, at the risk of losing the entire initial investment, include angel investors and early-stage venture capital (VC) firms.

-Of course, there are exceptions to the rule, but most companies continue to grow until an inflection point is reached, where more capital is necessary to fund its growth initiatives and expansion plans.
+Of course, there are exceptions to the rule, but most companies continue to grow until they reach an inflection point, at which point more capital is necessary to fund their growth initiatives and expansion plans.

-• Early Stage ➝ The early stage of venture capital funding supports companies that are in the development phase, wherein the financing stage usually offers a larger sum than the seed stage because new businesses require more capital to initiate operations once they have developed a viable product (or service).
+2. Early Stage ➝ The early stage of venture capital funding supports companies in the development phase.
+The financing stage usually offers a larger sum than the seed stage because new businesses require more capital to initiate operations once they have developed a viable product (or service).
 Venture capital funding near this stage is disbursed in successive rounds or series, which are designated by letters, such as Series A, Series B, Series C, etc.

-• Late Stage ➝ Venture capital funding at the late stage targets more mature companies that may not yet be profitable but have demonstrated significant growth and are generating revenue.
+3. Late Stage ➝ The funding provided at the growth stage targets more mature companies that may not yet be profitable but have demonstrated significant growth and are generating revenue.
+The objective of the growth equity firm is to support the growth initiatives of the established company and offer guidance to the management team to reach the next level of growth, which is ideally an initial public offering (IPO).
 Similar to the early stage, each funding round in the late stage is identified by a letter, with Series D, Series E, and Series F being more typical.
 However, late-stage funding rounds can extend up to a Series K.

 Since lenders are unlikely to offer loans to an early-stage startup—which is most likely unprofitable—the other option on hand is equity issuances to raise capital to fund its operations (and future growth).